 The Humans in Nature (HIN) Project combines applied research with outreach efforts to connect individuals of all ages to the natural environment.
-Researchers from the University of Illinois and San Jose State University provide stories of why individuals and families spend time in nature, video clips of parents and experts, and research-based information, breaking news, and commentary.
+Researchers and students from the University of Illinois and San Jose State University provide stories of why individuals and families spend time in nature, video clips of parents and experts, and research-based information, breaking news, and commentary.

 The HIN Project focuses on raising awareness of the benefits of nature to individual health and family relationships, and on inspiring people of all ages to #GetOutside.
+You can learn more about our staff and interns by clicking on their pictures below.

 Research is supported by the USDA National Institute of Food and Agriculture, Hatch project 1007220.